kyla100/AboutMe/README.md

 * Taught elementary school kids and volunteered for COVID-19 work during the pandemic.
 * Helped write and was awarded grants from Oregon State ($110,000) and the City of Lake Oswego ($5000) for CFAP Youth Programs.

-### Software Developer, FTC Robotics Team (Fellowship of the Robot), Sept.
+### Software Developer, LOHS First Tech Challenge (FTC) Robotics Team, Sept.
 2018 - Mar.
 2020
 * Programming Robot Control for the team
 * Top 10 teams in Oregon (out of 209 teams)
 * Qualified for 2019 World Tournament Championship in Houston.